-Brass, material is used for manufacturing taps.
-Brass is an alloy of copper and zinc.
-After manufacturing taps chrome or gold plating is applied to it through plating process.
-Finish is an important factor in making the buying decision, both in terms of purpose and overall bathroom design.
+Taps are generally made from brass, an alloy of copper and zinc.
+The finish is an important factor in making the buying decision regarding the purpose and overall bathroom design.
 Chrome is the best-selling finish, compatible with contemporary Scandinavian-style design.
-If your budget allows, go for the golden glow of nickle-plated taps, whilst an oil-rubbed bronze finish will work well for a rustic style bathroom.
-Brass and copper are another two popular choices, as well as the modern physical vapor deposition finish, which bonds to the brass, making a tap corrosion-resistant and more durable.
+If your budget allows, go for the golden glow of nickel-plated taps, while an oil-rubbed bronze finish will work well for a rustic-style bathroom.
+Brass and copper are other popular choices, as well as the modern physical vapour deposition finish, which bonds to the brass, making a tap corrosion-resistant and more durable.

-Temperature controlled taps and showers are must for elderly users to prevent the risk of scalding.
-The latest designs have enhanced features to prevent scalding, even when the pressure on the cold supply drops, as may occur when the toilet is flushed, for instance.
-Models that have in-built thermostats are the best, as they ensure a stable temperature of the water as it comes out of the spout.
-They accomplish this by compensating for temperature or pressure fluctuations in either the hot or cold supply lines.
-The latest high-tech models are also equipped with LED displays that let you see at a glance the exact temperature of the water as it pours from the spout.
+Temperature-controlled taps and showers are a must for elderly users and children to prevent the risk of scalding.
+The latest designs have enhanced features to prevent scalding, even when the pressure on the cold supply drops.
+Models that have in-built thermostats are the best, as they ensure a stable temperature of the water as it comes out of the spout by compensating for temperature or pressure fluctuations in the hot or cold supply lines.
+The latest high-tech models are also equipped with LED displays that let you see the exact temperature of the water as it pours from the spout.
 This alone can eliminate the danger of scalding, as well as the discomfort of water that is either too cold or too hot.

 Other Things to Know

-- Match the tap size to the size of the basin.
+- Match the tap size to the size of your bath, basin or bidet.

-- Whether you opt for a high or low-rise style of taps will depend on the type of basin you have and your personal preference.
+- Whether you opt for a high or low-rise style of taps, it will depend on the type of bath and basin you have, and your preference.

 - Mixer taps combine hot and cold water within the tap body and have a handle on either side to regulate water flow.
 However, they need a fairly high water pressure to operate well, so check your water pressure before making your purchase.